 3 Successful Customer Experience Examples

 That’s the theory.
 However, there are many ways to go about achieving this goal.
-The following are three practical customer experience examples where firms excelled.
-That the stories are in the public domain is telling in itself.
+The following are three ultimate customer experience examples where firms excelled.
+The fact that these stories – from companies who understand the importance of the customer in service delivery – made it into the public domain is telling in itself.
 It shows how useful creating a positive customer experience was to the brands in question.
-Reading them will hopefully provide you with some ideas about effective customer experience strategy and best practices.
+Reading them will hopefully provide you with some ideas about effective customer experience strategy and best practices to elevate the customer experience you provide.

 Example 1 – Tommee Tippee’s Use of Social Listening